-Dividend paying whole life insurance, also known as participating whole life insurance, refers to policies offered by certain insurers that pay a dividend in the case that the insurer performs better than expected.
-Essentially, you, as a policyholder, get to participate in the profits of the company (as determined by the insurer once they’ve paid all death benefits and other business expenses).
-As a simplified example, if the insurer collected $90 in premiums and made $10 in other income, but only spent $95 in payouts and costs to run the company, the $5 remaining would be shared across the policyholders as a dividend.
+Dividend-paying whole life insurance, also known as participating whole life insurance, refers to policies that pay a dividend in the case that the insurer performs better than expected.
+Policyholders get to participate in the profits of the company once they’ve paid all death benefits and other business expenses.

-Given that dividends are dependent on your insurer’s performance, there’s no guarantee they’ll be paid each year, though some insurers have consistently paid dividends for decades.
-If you’re considering whole life insurance policies from two insurers with the same features and premiums, that one insurer offers dividends is certainly an advantage to note.
+Dividends are dependent on your insurer’s performance, and there’s no guarantee they’ll be paid each year—though some insurers have consistently paid dividends for decades.
+If you’re considering whole life insurance policies from two insurers with the same features and premiums, dividends are certainly an advantage to note.

 |Cash value accrual||A whole life insurance policy’s cash value has guaranteed, tax-deferred growth|

 |Tax-free policy loans||You can take out a policy loan using the cash value as collateral|

 |Dividends||If your policy provides dividends, these are free of income tax as they’re considered a return of premium|